 As for how I write instead of just where, I start at the beginning and write until I get to the end, as opposed to skipping around within the story.
 I outline, loosely, and follow the outline as best I can.
 I also start each day by reading over and editing what I wrote the day before.

 Q. How do you deal with writers block?

-A. If I wind up at a place in my story that feels off, and like there’s nowhere to go, that usually means I made a wrong turn.
+A. If I wind up at a place in my story that feels off, and like there’s nowhere to go, that usually means I made a wrong turn a while ago.
 So I go backwards until I find the last possible point where I can confidently say “all of this is good,” and then I go forward differently from there.
 The problem is usually much further back than I think, and is usually a moment when there needed to be conflict, but I just glossed right past it with nothing going wrong, which of course made bigger things go wrong.

 Q. How long does it take you to write a book?

 A. It takes me a long time to think about the book.
 Years.
 And usually I have a few false starts where I’m writing something that resembles the book but has the wrong main character, or the right main character but the wrong plot.
 Once I start writing the actual, real book, it can take anywhere from four months to a year.

 Watching less Netflix and eating less pizza.
 But, if you meant in terms of writing, I’m working on my next YA novel.